 Accommodation for 4 over 1 floor reached by an outdoor flight of steps up from Street level: Sitting room with triple patio door to garden.
 Dining area/fully-fitted Kitchen; Double bedroom; small cosy twin bedroom with low ceilings but full-sized beds; Bathroom including over-bath shower.

-Services: Central Heating & Electricity included * Bed linen & Towels included * Fridge and Freezer * Microwave * Electric cooker * Mobile reception * Wi-Fi * TV * Blue tooth speakers * Patio * Garden * Shared laundry with washing machine and driers * Maximum of two pets welcome
+Services: Central Heating & Electricity included * Bed linen & Towels included * Cot * Highchair * Dishwasher * Fridge and Freezer * Microwave * Electric cooker * Mobile reception * Wi-Fi * TV * Blue tooth speakers * Patio * Garden * Off street parking for 1 car * Shared laundry with washing machine and driers * Shared, lockable bicycle storage * Maximum of two dogs welcome